-Finding inner peace is something so many of us want and so few seem to have.
+Finding inner peace within yourself is something so many of us want and so few seem to have.
 You crave it in your heart and soul, but it's almost like the more you try to have peace of mind the more elusive it seems, especially when the world seems crazy and out of control.

 Thoreau said it well when he said, "The mass of men lead lives of quiet desperation..."

 If that sounds like you, I invite you to discover what true inner peace is and to read my story of how personal peace revealed itself in my life and how you, too, can experience it for yourself.

-But first, let me tell you a secret.
+Let me tell you a secret.
 Of the many lessons I've learned on the path of personal evolution and finding inner peace, this one is key.
 Peace is already within us.

 Sometimes, just the opposite is true.
 Ask any celebrity who achieved wealth and fame only to destroy their lives with drugs and an extreme lifestyle.
 If you were to believe the hype about chasing your star and wanting money more than anything, shouldn't those living the lifestyle of the rich and famous be the happiest people on earth?

 No, finding inner peace is about just that, finding peace within.
-It is feeling mentally, emotionally and spiritually calm and centered, even in the midst of difficult situations.
+It is feeling mentally, emotionally and spiritually at ease and centered, even in the midst of difficult situations.
 It is a state of being from deep inside.

-The peace you are looking for is already inside you.
+Personal peace is already inside you.
 It may be buried under years of bitterness and struggle.
 It may be hiding behind limiting or false beliefs that keep you small and stuck.
 It may be crowded out by things you thought would make you happy and didn't, but it's still inside you.
 It is your authentic nature.

 I know this from my own experience.